jxnblk/blog/src/pages/blog/interoperability.md

 A lot of modern front-end libraries are starting to settle on more standard, more interoperable APIs that help reduce lock-in.
 Take React and Preact, or Styled Components and Emotion.
 These libraries share virtually the same API, which means teams can easily migrate from one to another in the span of an afternoon.
-This is great thing, and it allows developers to start thinking at a higher level of abstraction.
+This is a great thing, and it allows developers to start thinking at a higher level of abstraction.

 Styled System is one small attempt at a higher level of abstraction on top of the current CSS-in-JS libraries.
 It's completely decoupled from Styled Components, Emotion, and even React itself.